SecretDecks/Contentwriting/SecretDecks® Newsletter to Occultish.md

 ## Thank you for taking the time to read this!
 It’s a lot of information, but we seek to create an autonomous organisation by creators, for creators.
 Thus, transparency and the sharing of information are key.
 Your input also plays a critical role in laying the groundwork to build such an organisation, so we welcome any and all questions you may have.
+Please join the conversation on our [Discord chat server](https://discord.gg/Ww85r7yJMk) or send us an e-owl: info@secretdecks.com

+In case you really want to read more text, you can visit our [blog publications on Medium](https://medium.com/@secretdecks)

 All the very best,